 The Ethereum blockchain allows for versatility in terms of coding and building on the blockchain and the surrounding ecosystem.
 Ethereum gained awareness in early 2014 when Vitalik Buterin brought the concept of the blockchain project into the public eye at a Bitcoin conference in Miami Florida.

 Later the same year, the project raised capital via an initial coin offering (ICO).
 They sold millions of dollars worth of ETH coins in exchange for funds to use for the development of the project.
 The asset sale sold over $18 million worth of ETH, paid for in Bitcoin, between July 22 and September 2, 2014.

-Additional Read: Ethereum 2.0
+Additional Read: How to Buy Ethereum in India

 Ethereum presently works on proof-of-work mechanism, which makes decentralised Ethereum to agree on things like account balances and the order of transactions.
 This makes Ethereum blockchain extremely difficult to attack or manipulate.
 Here, miners are doing the ‘work’, which means adding valid blocks to the chain.

 Thus, greater the work done, greater the number of blocks added, longer the chain length, and hence, more certain the network is about the state of things.
 While this protocol is easy to implement and doesn’t require any ETH to start with, it takes up a lot of energy which makes it harmful for the environment.